 Business rates will not be payable in the first three months that a property is empty.
 This is extended to six months in the case of certain industrial properties.

-After this period rates are payable in full unless the unoccupied property rate has been reduced by the Government by order.
+After this period rates are payable in full.
 In most cases the unoccupied property rate is zero for properties owned by charities and community amateur sports clubs.